 We have aimed to create an opportunity for people to come together, for strangers to look each other in the eye, for the vigour and power of a group of women dancing for themselves and for others to allow itself to be seen.
 And in spite of the state of the world, in spite of continual personal and global existential threats, in spite of it all, we’ve aimed to give rise to “the chance, which we need much more of on this crowded planet, to acknowledge the miracle of our simultaneous existence with some sort of celebration” (Enrenreich’s words).

-Of Riders & Running Horses has toured to the following places: Bristol Mayfest, Dance Umbrella, LIFT in Tottenham London, Tbilisi International Festival of Theatre, River Stage - National Theatre, British Dance Edition 2016 Cardiff, Tanec Praha Czech Republic (Pilsen, Ostrava and Prague), Bournemouth PDSW, Cambridge Junction, Birmingham weekender c/o mac and Fierce, Strike a Light Festival Gloucester, Brighton Festival, Mayfest 2016, Salisbury International Arts Festival, Eastleigh Unwrapped, Winchester Hat Fair, Glasgow Merchant City Festival.
+Of Riders & Running Horses has toured to the following places: Bristol Mayfest, Dance Umbrella, LIFT in Tottenham London, Tbilisi International Festival of Theatre, ACT Shanghai International Theatre Festival China, River Stage - National Theatre, British Dance Edition 2016 Cardiff, Tanec Praha Czech Republic (Pilsen, Ostrava and Prague), Bournemouth PDSW, Cambridge Junction, Birmingham weekender c/o mac and Fierce, Strike a Light Festival Gloucester, Brighton Festival, Mayfest 2016, Salisbury International Arts Festival, Eastleigh Unwrapped, Winchester Hat Fair, Glasgow Merchant City Festival.